agentrickard/domain/README.txt

   If the user does not have this permission, the book page will only be shown to users who are on http://one.example.com.

+  - 'view domain publishing'
+  This permission provides a limited set of options for users to create and edit content on your site.
+Users who have this permission will have their node editing forms processed according to the "Content Editing Form" settings described in section 4.2.2.

+  This feature was added in response to http://drupal.org/node/188275.

 ----
 3.2 Normal Usage